ucfopen/canvasapi/.github/CONTRIBUTING.md

 1. Fork CanvasAPI on GitHub ([see the docs here](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo))
 2. Checkout (`git checkout develop`) and then pull the latest commit from the develop branch: `git pull upstream develop`
 3. Create a new branch with the format **issue/[issue_number]-[issue-title]**: `git checkout -b issue/1-test-issue-for-documentation`
-4. Set up a new virtual environment ( `python3 -m venv ~/.virtualenvs/canvasapi` ) and activate it.
+4. Set up a new virtual environment ( `python3 -m venv ~/.virtualenvs/canvasapi` ) and activate it
 5. Install the required dependencies with `pip install -r dev_requirements.txt`

 From here, you can go about working on your issue you normally would.
 Please make sure to adhere to our [style guidelines for both code and docstrings](#code-style-guidelines).
 Once you're satisfied with the result, it's time to write a unit test for it.